AbdulJabbar64/Sindhi-Text-Classification/README.md

 ## This dataset contains 4 features

-article: Text of the article,
+article: Text of the article

-title: Title of the article,
+title: Title of the article

 link: link to the article

 genre: Genre of the article i.e. sports, entertainment and technology.